HRA exemption 2026: calculate your tax-free amount (with examples)

 This article is for educational purposes only and should not be construed as financial advice.
 Please consult with a certified financial advisor before making any investment decisions.
 Read our complete Financial Disclaimer.

-I see this constantly.
-HRA (House Rent Allowance) is the most commonly misunderstood salary component for salaried employees in India.
+HRA (House Rent Allowance) is the most commonly misunderstood salary component in India.
 People either don't claim it, claim the wrong amount, or lose it because of missing paperwork.
+A salaried employee paying ₹20,000/month rent who never submitted rent receipts to their employer could have paid ₹45,000 in unnecessary tax over three years — money gone because of an administrative gap.

-This post covers the calculation, the formula, working examples, and the practical steps to actually claim what you're owed.
-No jargon, just the specifics.
+This guide covers the formula, worked examples, and what to actually do to claim what you're owed.

 What Is HRA and Who Can Claim It?